-If you need some inspiration about how to celebrate, here are five ideas for you to try:
+If you need some inspiration about how to celebrate, here are some ideas for you to try.

 One of the best ways to attract butterflies to your yard is to plant nectar-producing flowers that have red, yellow, orange, pink, or purple blossoms.
 Plant them in a sunny spot in a group so they grow in clusters.